mikolmogorov/Ragout/README.md

 Install
 =======

-For installation instructions see "INSTALL" file.
+For installation instructions see "INSTALL.md" file.

 Usage
 =====

-See "USAGE" file.
+See "USAGE.md" file.